 CIS undertook a comprehensive review of its processes and data storage and consulted our legal advisors to ensure we are 100% compliant with the new regulation.
 We appointed an external Data Protection Officer who will monitor our compliance into the future.
 We established a GDPR team with a representative from each department of the company; Research, Accounts, Marketing, Sales and IT who will manage our processes and personal data in accordance with the new regulation.

 If you have any questions about GDPR, we have a dedicated email email@example.com

 CIS data collection and processing methods

-CIS has three lawful bases for processing personal data;
+CIS’s lawful bases for processing personal data is Legitimate Interest.

 We have produced a legitimate interest assessment for each element of personally identifiable information that we process in our Research, Sales, Marketing and Accounts departments.